 A reformatory school drop-out, highly active in the underground scene since his early 20s; Scuotto was never interested in aping the quotidian of a model citizen – engaging in various artistic endeavours, & getting up to mischief; whilst also playing in a variety of bands throughout his 20s & 30s.
 Such as The Art Gray Noizz Quintet, One Prayer One Sin, & The Johnny Scuotto Band.

-Following many months of social paralysis, Scuotto founded art & culture platform Uncensored New York with his girlfriend, Samantha Sutcliffe in 2021.
+Recently, Scuotto founded art & culture platform Uncensored New York with his girlfriend, Samantha Sutcliffe in 2021.
 Seeking to challenge the oft-Puritan nature of the mainstream by creating unconventional outlets for distribution, public programming, & free education.

 Influenced by the likes of Leonard Cohen & Swedish noise rock band Brainbombs; Death Dance Music’s self-titled EP was released in late October.
 With a nod to Scuotto’s familial roots in 1970’s Hell’s Kitchen & Bensonhurst, their music evokes the bleak bent of Scorsese’s Taxi Driver.
 With Scuotto existing as a disillusioned Travis Bickle in his own right.